drmercer/webext-csp-issue-repro-oct2024/README.md

-> ![NOTE]
+> [!NOTE]
 >
-> A Chromium issue was filed for this problem here: https://issues.chromium.org/issues/363027634
+> This issues was fixed. 🎉 See this Chromium issue: https://issues.chromium.org/issues/363027634

 This reproduces an issue that started happening in Chromium 130, I believe.